borisvanschooten/webcogs-ai-toolkit/js/webcogs_core_docs.md

 function core.route(route, ...custom_params) - Invoke the core router.
 core.route has the following parameters:
 - route - a string describing the route.
 The format of the route is defined in the section "core.route routes".
 Use only these.
-- custom_params - can be any number of custom parameters.
+- custom_params - there can be any number of custom parameters.

 ## Core properties